ChristianGoueguel/specProc/README.md

 acquisition or due to inherent characteristics of the sample or instrument.

-Some of the techniques are purely based on mathematical concepts, leveraging robust statistics and signal processing techniques.
-Additionally, `specProc` incorporates preprocessing methods inspired by the chemical-physical background of the dataset.
-These techniques leverage domain knowledge and exploit the fundamental principles governing the spectroscopic phenomenon under investigation.
+Some techniques are purely based on mathematical concepts, relying on robust statistics and signal processing techniques.
+Other methods are inspired by the physicochemical context of the dataset.
+These techniques rely on domain knowledge and exploit the fundamental principles governing the spectroscopic phenomenon used.

 ## Installation